Get it on Amazon »

 Notice how this archangel is described with the likeness of shining metal.
 He, like Moses’ saraph, is brazen.
 Already there is an obvious conceptual connection—but it goes further than this, because the “gleam of polished bronze” here in Daniel is, in Hebrew, nechoshet.
 This word is derived from nachash—the Hebrew term for “serpent” in Genesis 3:1ff.
-Like some English words, nachash can be a noun, it can be a verb, or it can be an adjective.
-(In case you’ve forgotten high school English, a noun is a thing, a verb is something you do, and an adjective describes a thing.)
+Like some English words—express and home for example—nachash can be a noun, it can be a verb, or it can be an adjective.

 - As a noun, nachash means serpent.